top of page

 Feb 1, 2023 VCW website goes live.

-August 19, 2023 VCW purchases its first home.
+Aug 19, 2023 VCW places an order for its first home.

 Dec 11, 2023 First home is installed and prepared for move-in.